Chantelle-zhang/react-express-sensor-alert-chantelle/README.md

 1. Back End:There is api (api/monitor) which return the beers list
 1. Front End:There is a beers list component and alert component showing the unsafe beers list.

+#next generation will improve:
+1. better config webpack to help performance
+2. Improve the first loading performance
+3. Front end design and styling